Porter J. McCumber

 Porter James McCumber (February 3, 1858 – May 18, 1933) was a United States senator from North Dakota.
 He was a supporter of the 1906 "Pure Food and Drug Act", and of the League of Nations.

 Early life

 Born in Crete, Illinois in 1858, he moved with his parents to a farm in Rochester, Minnesota, later that year.
 He attended the common schools and taught school for a few years.
 He graduated from the law department of the University of Michigan at Ann Arbor in 1880.
 He was admitted to the bar and began his practice at Wahpeton, Dakota Territory, in 1881.

 In his youth, he reportedly worked as a grain stacker on the farm of George Worner, near Great Bend.
 Worner was one of the town's founders and served in the county government.

+McCumber married Jennie M. Schorning of Wahpeton on May 29, 1889.
+By 1899, they had two children.

 Political career

 McCumber, a staunch Republican, was elected to the territorial House of Representatives in 1884 and the territorial Senate in 1886.
 He served as the state attorney of Richland County from 1889 to 1891.